DimEvil/VISdatapaper/VIS-occurrences-paper.md

 ![Figure 7](images/image_7.PNG)
 *Figure 7: Areal foto of the Scheldt Estuary, sampling locations are marked in blue*

 The Scheldt estuary is one of the last natural delta's in Western Europe and many areas near its riverbanks are marked as Natura 2000 area's (figure 8).
-Especially its frechwater estuary area's are unique.
+Especially its frechwater estuary areas are unique.

 ![Figure 8](images/image_8.PNG)
 *Figure 8: Natura 2000 area's near the riverbanks of the Scheldt River.*